• Skip to primary navigation

 Instructions

-1. Prepare the ribs: Sprinkle the ribs evenly with the kosher salt and the barbecue rub.
+1. Season the ribs: Sprinkle the boneless pork ribs evenly with the barbecue rub.

-2. Everything in the pot: Pour the ½ cup water into the pressure cooker pot, add the ribs, and then pour ½ cup of barbecue sauce over the ribs.
-(Don’t stir - we want the sweet barbecue sauce to float on top to keep it from burning.)
+2. Everything in the pot: Pour the ½ cup water into an Instant Pot or other pressure cooker.
+Add the (optional) liquid smoke.
+Add the ribs in a loose stack, then pour ½ cup of barbecue sauce over the ribs.
+(Don't stir - we want the sweet barbecue sauce to float on top to keep it from burning.)

-3. Pressure cook the ribs: Lock the lid on the pressure cooker and cook at high pressure for 45 minutes in an electric PC or 40 minutes in a stovetop PC.
-Let the pressure release naturally, about 15 minutes.
+3. Pressure cook the ribs for 45 minutes with a natural pressure release: Lock the lid on the pressure cooker and cook at high pressure for 45 minutes in an Instant Pot or other electric pressure cooker, or for 40 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook - custom mode in an Instant Pot).
+After the pressure cooking finishes, let the pressure release naturally, about 15 more minutes.
+(You can quick release any remaining pressure after 15 minutes.)

 Equipment